title text image for silverwater.fishing and silverwaterfly.fishing

 My experience with the Taupo has been so good that I now have my eye on a 3 3/8 Wide Spool Perfect, which at 6.2 ounces should be ideal for my 11.3 foot 4wt Trout Spey.

-The only warning I have : Hardy Perfects are highly addictive and Spey anglers with refined taste and a sense of history can be particularly vulnerable.
+The only warning I have : Hardy Perfects are highly addictive and Spey anglers with refined taste and a sense of history may be particularly vulnerable.

 See other reviews :